Kevin De Bruyne: Family and relationships

 De Bruyne's mother is Belgian.
 She was born in Burundi and has also lived in the Ivory Coast.
 She grew up in London, after her Flemish parents moved to England for work reasons.
-Only when she met Kevin's father, Herwig, did she return to Belgium.
+Only when she met Kevin's father, Herwig, she returned to Belgium.

 De Bruyne's parents settled in Drongen, a sub-municipality of the city of Ghent, in Flanders, the Dutch-speaking part of Belgium.
 Aside from Dutch, his mother tongue, De Bruyne also speaks English, French and German.

 As a child, De Bruyne and his parents regularly visited his grandparents in London.
 At the time of his move to Chelsea in 2012, De Bruyne stated: "We used to go every year at Christmas and during school holidays.
 It's my second home."

 De Bruyne has been in a relationship with Michèle Lacroix since 2014.
 The couple married in June 2017 and have three children together.

 De Bruyne's autobiography, titled Keep It Simple, was published by Borgerhoff & Lamberigts in October 2014, following an incident between De Bruyne and his compatriot, footballer Thibaut Courtois, in which De Bruyne's then-girlfriend left him for Courtois.
 De Bruyne wrote in his autobiography, "Although I still cannot believe what Courtois has done, we continue to work together professionally."

 Philanthropy

 De Bruyne was an ambassador for the 2014 Special Olympics, which took place in Antwerp, and was involved in a controversial advertisement campaign via his personal Instagram account.
 Employing the slogan (in Dutch): "Would you still be my fan if I looked like this?", De Bruyne was depicted resembling a person with Down's syndrome.
 Since 2016 the Kevin De Bruyne Cup, an international youth football tournament, has been organised in Drongen, Belgium.
 De Bruyne was chosen by UEFA as ambassador for 2018.
 He presented a check worth 100,000 euros to the International Committee of the Red Cross.
 In 2019, De Bruyne and Romelu Lukaku handed out shoes to needy children in regional hospitals for a special campaign 'Kicks for Kids' organised by Roc Nation Sports.
 De Bruyne has also been involved in other charitable initiatives, including the "Common Goal" campaign, which encourages professional footballers to donate 1% of their wages to support various global social causes.
 In addition, he has donated money to support cancer research and has been involved in charity matches to raise money for various causes.

 In 2023, De Bruyne and his wife were named as ‘godparents’ of the Ronald McDonald Children's Fund, which ensures that parents with hospitalised children will be able to stay nearby.